-- Then you start thinking about it.
+- Second, you start thinking about it.

 - Next, you want it.

-- Awareness — decision-makers find out about a product or service.
+- Awareness: Decision-makers find out about a product or service.

-- Intention — choosing the provider.
+- Intention: They choose the provider.

-- the purchase funnel was groundbreaking at the time.
+- The purchase funnel was groundbreaking at the time.

-- it educates sales and marketing teams on how buyers make their purchasing decisions.
+- It educates sales and marketing teams on how buyers make their purchasing decisions.

-- this model doesn’t take into account the emotions, thoughts, and behavior of a buyer after the purchase (except for AIDAS).
+- This model doesn’t take into account the emotions, thoughts, and behavior of a buyer after the purchase (except for AIDAS).